nell-byler/dice_detection/README.md

 4. [Extension to video applications](README.md#video-footage)

 # Proof of Concept
 There was [one](https://www.kaggle.com/ucffool/dice-d4-d6-d8-d10-d12-d20-images) existing dataset on kaggle with dice images.
 I wanted to train a Convolutional Neural Network (CNN) to classify images of single, six-sided dice as either 1, 2, 3, 4, 5, or 6, and I was curious how difficult it would be to implement and train classifier from scratch.
-Turns out, not too long!
+Turns out, not too hard!
 You can look at the results in [0_dice_classification.ipynb](0_dice_classification.ipynb).
 The CNN architecture was inspired by LeNet-5, a CNN designed to classify handwritten characters.
 Run on my macbook, optimization took about 20 minutes, reaching a final loss of 0.02.

 ![dice classification](/img/image_classification.png)